robustforaging/robustforaging.github.io/README.md

-# Robust Visual Foraging Challenge
+# Mouse vs AI: Robust Visual Foraging Challenge

 This is the competition website for NeurIPS 2025.